Subtitles and Transcript

 8:04 And, finally, you know, become freelance.

-8:10 But some people refer to me more of -- as, like, an Internet guru or --
+8:10 But some people refer to me more as, like, an Internet guru or --

 8:46 I'm obsessed with email.
 I get a lot of it.
 Four years later, I still get probably two or three hundred emails a day from people I don't know, and it's been an amazing opportunity to kind of get to know different cultures, you know?
 It's like a microscope to the rest of the world.
-You can kind of peer into other people's lives, and I also feel like I get a lot of inspiration from the average user.
-For example, somebody wrote me.
-They said, "Hey Ze, if you ever come to Boulder, you should rock out with us," and I said, "Why wait?"
-And they said, "Hey Ze, thanks for rocking out, but I meant the kind of rocking out where we'd be naked."
+You can kind of peer into other people's lives.
+And I also feel like I get a lot of inspiration from the average user.
+For example, somebody wrote, "Hey Ze, if you ever come to Boulder, you should rock out with us," and I said, "Why wait?" [rocking out] (Video) (Music) And they said, "Hey Ze, thanks for rocking out, but I meant the kind of rocking out where we'd be naked."

 9:46 I hear a lot of you whispering.

-9:50 And I know what you're saying.
-You're saying, "Holy crap, how is his presentation so smooth?"
+9:50 And I know what you're saying, "Holy crap!
+How is his presentation so smooth?"

 9:58 And I have to say that it's not all me this year.
 I guess Chris has to take some credit here, because in years past, I guess there's been some sort of subpar speakers at TED.
 I don't know.

 10:15 Which really allowed us as speakers to get there, in the trenches, and practice at home so that we would be ready for this experience.
-And I gotta say that, you know, it's really, really great to be here.
+And I've got to say that, you know, it's really, really great to be here.

-10:32 I'd like to tell all of you a little joke.
-Not just the good stuff, though.
+10:31 I'd like to tell all of you a little joke.
+(Pre-recorded applause and cheering) Not just the good stuff, though.
 You can do heckler mode.

 10:44 ZF: You get off the stage.

 10:48 Voice: We want Malcolm Gladwell.